fadibenz/tokenizer_leakage_paper/dev_log.md

 - Spent an outrageous amount of time trying to figure out why my evaluation keeps failing, fixed it by calling `mark_step()` once after evaluation finishes
 - Fixed inconsistencies in my config files and reduced learning rate for stable learning (loss showed spikes)
 - FINALLY: Started training.
+- My initial assessments were wrong when it comes to training time, the TPU utilization was very low, and I didn’t want to optimize torch-xla code.
+Both because you can't do so much with it (JAX is the standard) and because I'm more interested in working with GPUs.
+- I decided to scale down all experiments by decreasing the context length to 256 and number of steps to around 15k instead of 25k.
+- Finished training the 30M model, moving on to 60M.

+# 2025 - 07 - 09